Tennessee

 - Institutions of higher education

-TIPA also exempts specific categories of data regulated under other federal laws.
-These include data governed by the Fair Credit Reporting Act (FCRA), the Children's Online Privacy Protection Act (COPPA), the Family Educational Rights and Privacy Act (FERPA), the Driver's Privacy Protection Act, and the Farm Credit Act, among others.
+TIPA also exempts specific categories of data regulated under the FCRA, COPPA, FERPA, the Driver's Privacy Protection Act, and the Farm Credit Act.
 Employee and job applicant data used within the employment context is also exempt.

 Consumer Rights Under TIPA